arrowtype/recursive-minisite/process.md

 # Designing Recursive
 #### By Stephen Nixon, [@ArrowType](https://instagram.com/arrowtype)

 In 2018, I graduated with an MA in Type Design from TypeMedia, a 10-month immersion in type at the Royal Academy of Art (KABK) in The Hague, Netherlands.
 For my thesis project, I created *Recursive*, a typeface exploring the intersection of sign painting, code, and the emerging technology of variable fonts.
 In 2019, Google Fonts commissioned me to complete the project for open-source distribution.
-Recursive is now the first release of my new type foundry, Arrow Type.
+Recursive is now the first release of my new type foundry, ArrowType.

 ## An origin in painted letters